- Why the UK remains a strong investment market in 2026

 Never skip independent legal advice

-On any direct business acquisition, no matter how straightforward the seller says it is, get a solicitor experienced in UK M&A to review the share purchase agreement before you sign.
-The cost is £2,000 to £8,000.
+On any direct business acquisition, regardless of how straightforward the seller says it is, get a solicitor experienced in UK M&A to review the share purchase agreement before you sign.
+The cost is £2,000–£8,000.
 The cost of not doing it can be the entire deal.

 Where to find verified UK investment opportunities on NewOwner

-Most SME buyers I talk to still see deals through traditional business brokers.
-That means 5% to 10% seller fees, listings that have been shopped around for months, and very little transparency about why the seller is actually selling.
+Most investment opportunities UK SME buyers see still run through traditional business brokers.
+That means 5–10% seller fees, listings that have been shopped around for months, and limited transparency on why the seller is actually selling.

 NewOwner works differently.
 It's a direct marketplace where business sellers list verified opportunities and investors connect with them without broker intermediation.
 Every listing on NewOwner includes verified financials, a clear reason for sale, and direct seller access.
 You're not negotiating through someone whose incentive is to close the deal rather than protect your interests.